Explosives trace detector

-Explosives trace detectors (ETD) are explosive detection equipment able to detect explosives of small magnitude.
+Explosive trace detectors (ETD) are explosive detection equipment able to detect explosives of small magnitude.
 The detection is accomplished by sampling non-visible "trace" amounts of particulates.
 Devices similar to ETDs are also used to detect narcotics.
 The equipment is used mainly in airports and other vulnerable areas considered susceptible to acts of unlawful interference.

 Characteristics

 Sensitivity

 Detection limit is defined as the lowest amount of explosive matter a detector can detect reliably.
 It is expressed in terms of nano-grams (ng), pico-grams (pg) or femto-grams (fg) with fg being better than pg better than ng.
 It can also be expressed in terms of parts per billion (ppb), parts per trillion (ppt) or parts per quadrillion (ppq).